EglSe/EglSe/README.md

 - 👋 Hi, I’m @EglSe
-- 👀 I’m interested in programming and progressing one step at a time.
+- 👀 I’m excited about programming and taking it one step at a time.
 - 🌱 I'm currently learning Java, PHP, C++, and other languages, and I look forward to studying Python soon.
 - 💞️ I’m looking to collaborate on projects or topics that interest me.
 - 📫 How to reach me? -> https://github.com/EglSe